 - Promotes better sleep

-While any forest will offer these health benefits, an evergreen forest will provide the most benefit due to their highest emission of phytoncides.
+While any forest will offer these health benefits, an evergreen forest will provide the most benefit due to its highest emission of phytoncides.
 When able, choose a forest with a high concentration of spruce, conifers, cedar, or pine trees.

 Trees are often referred to as the lungs of the planet, inhaling carbon dioxide and exhaling oxygen.
 They also filter the air by removing pollutant gases like ammonia and ozone.
 So when you breathe deep inside a forest, the air is rich with fresh filtered oxygen and other beneficial aerosols that result in increased energy and improved mental clarity.
 Higher levels of oxygen also acts as a natural detoxifier and improves cellular regeneration in damaged tissues and organs.
 Forest therapy works well for recovering addicts because the increased oxygen can aid in the detoxification of the liver and pancreas.
 Other health benefits of forest air include: